dgraph-io/dgraph/wiki/content/deploy/index.md

   directory, which already has commits higher than Zero's leased timestamp.
 * `/removeNode?id=3&group=2` If a replica goes down and can't be recovered, you can remove it and add a new node to the quorum.
 This endpoint can be used to remove a dead Zero or Dgraph Alpha node.
-To remove dead Zero nodes, justjust pass `group=0` and the id of the Zero node.
+To remove dead Zero nodes, pass `group=0` and the id of the Zero node.

 {{% notice "note" %}}